Cohomological Donaldson-Thomas theory of a quiver with potential and quantum enveloping algebras: Cohomological Donaldson--Thomas invariants

 \begin{theorem}[Theorem \ref{ThmA}] Assume that $\zeta$ is a $\mu$-generic stability condition on the quiver $Q$.
 There is an isomorphism in $\Dulf(\MMHM(\Msp^{\zeta\sst}_{\mu}))$

 and an isomorphism in $\Dulf(\MMHM(\Lambda_{\mu}^{\zeta}))$

-\end{theorem} \begin{proof} By definition, the left hand side of (\ref{weakeq}) is isomorphic to its total cohomology.
-On the other hand, $\HO(\mathbb{C}\mathbb{P}^{\infty})_{\vir}$ is also isomorphic to its total cohomology, and $\DTS_{W,\mu}^{\zeta}$ is an object of $\MMHM(\Msp_{\mu}^{\zeta\sst})\subset \Dub(\MMHM(\Msp_{\mu}^{\zeta\sst}))$, and is trivially isomorphic to its total cohomology.
-It follows from the exactness of $\boxtimes_{\oplus}$ that the right hand side of (\ref{weakeq}) is also isomorphic to its total cohomology, and so it is sufficient to construct the isomorphism (\ref{weakeq}) at each cohomological degree.
+\end{theorem} \begin{proof} We start by proving that there is an isomorphism as in (\ref{weakeq}).
+By definition, the left hand side of (\ref{weakeq}) is isomorphic to its total cohomology.
+On the other hand, $\HO(\BC )_{\vir}$ is also isomorphic to its total cohomology, and $\DTS_{W,\mu}^{\zeta}$ is an object of $\MMHM(\Msp_{\mu}^{\zeta\sst})\subset \Dub(\MMHM(\Msp_{\mu}^{\zeta\sst}))$, and is trivially isomorphic to its total cohomology.
+It follows from the exactness of $\boxtimes_{\oplus}$ (Proposition \ref{biExp}) that the right hand side of (\ref{weakeq}) is also isomorphic to its total cohomology, and so it is sufficient to construct the isomorphism (\ref{weakeq}) at each cohomological degree. \smallbreak We first show the result, under the assumption that $W=0$.
+That is, we show that